GuanQunMu/GuanQunMu.github.io/index.md

 <small>(a) Interacting with the 729 nm wave length laser, the Ca + ion oscillate between the ground state and the D5/2 state. (b) Structure of our control system for ion traps based on artiq. (c) A preview of the dashboard and customized GUI shown on the PC. </small>

-Click here to see the github page of our contorl system and use it: [https://github.com/GuanQunMu/IonTrap-WIPM](https://github.com/GuanQunMu/IonTrap-WIPM)
+If you want to know about the details or to use this project in your experienment, please click here to see the github page of it: [https://github.com/GuanQunMu/IonTrap-WIPM](https://github.com/GuanQunMu/IonTrap-WIPM)

 ___